Clip art: Image rights

 The United States District Court ruled in 1999 as part of Bridgeman Art Library v.
 Corel Corp that exact copies of public domain images were not restricted under US copyright law, however the scope of this ruling only applies to photographs currently.
-It is originality,not skill, neither experience nor effort, which affects copyrightability of derivative images.
+It is originality, not skill, neither experience nor effort, which affects the copyrightability of derivative images.
 In fact, the US Supreme Court in Feist v.
 Rural ruled that the difficulty of labor and expenses must be rejected as considerations in copyrightability.
 Copyright on other clipart stands in contrast to exact replica photographs of paintings.
 The large clip art libraries produced by Dover Publications or the University of South Florida's Clipart ETC project are based on public domain images, but because they have been scanned and edited by hand, they are now derivative works and copyrighted, subject to very specific usage policies.
 In order for a clip art image based on a public domain source to be truly in the public domain, the proper rights must be granted by the individual or organization which digitized and edited the original source of the image.

 The popularity of the Web has facilitated widespread copying of pirated clip art which is then sold or given away as "free clip art".
 Virtually all images published after January 1, 1923 still have copyright protection under the laws of most countries.
-Images published prior to 1923 need to be carefully researched to make sure they are in the public domain.
 Creative Commons licenses is the forefront of the copyleft movement or a new form of free digital clipart and photo image distribution.
 Many websites such as Flickr and Interartcenter use Creative Commons as an alternative to the full attribution copyrights.
 The exception for clip art illustrations created after 1923 are those which are specifically donated to the public domain by the artist or publisher.
 For vector art, the open source community established Openclipart in 2004 as a clearinghouse for images which are legitimately donated to the public domain by their copyright owners.
 By 2014, the library contained over 50,000 vector images.